Éva Henger: 1998–2005

 In 2002 Éva was in the cast of Gangs of New York, a film directed by Martin Scorsese; in the film makes her debut, using the surname of her mother, the daughter Mercédesz, with whom Éva will also works on other occasions.
 In the same year she is also in the cast, in the role of Mrs. Fottenberg, of L'ispettore Derrick… e Harry! directed by David Emmer.
 Between 2002 and 2003 she took part in Cocktail d'amore on Rai 2.
 In 2003 he took part in Libero, in Tv Zone, both programs aired on Rai 2; and, for the same channel, Éva took part again in Stracult she is also in the cast of the sitcom Argoss - The Fantastic Superman.
 Furthermore, in 2003, she is co-star of the docu-fiction La dolce via, a medium-length film directed by Marco Colli.

 Between 2004 and 2005 she took part in the television program Cronache marziane on Italia 1.
 In 2004 she is in the cast of The Jokes directed by Carlo Vanzina and in 2005 she is in the cast of Il ritorno del Monnezza directed by Carlo Vanzina.
 Also in 2005 she is in the cast of the film Tutti all'attacco directed by Lorenzo Vignolo.

 2005–2008

-In 2005 she is one of the contestants of the second edition of the reality show The Farm, hosted by Barbara D'Urso and aired on Canale 5; Éva ranks semifinalist.
+In 2005 she is one of the contestants of the second edition of the reality show La fattoria, hosted by Barbara D'Urso and aired on Canale 5; Éva ranks semifinalist.
 In addition, in 2005 she hosts, with Gabibbo, the television program Paperissima Sprint on Canale 5, becoming the darling of children.
 In the same year, moreover, she takes part in Domenica in on Rai 1.
 Since 2005 she has appeared in music videos of other singers.